 - Give potatoes a good scrub under water to clean the skin.

 - Dice potatoes into cubes.
 Leaving the skin on.

-- On each of the four squares, divide up the cubed potatoes and place on top of the foil then top each with 1 tbsp. of butter.
+- On each of the four aluminum foil squares, divide up the cubed potatoes and place on top of the foil then top each with 1 Tablespoon of butter.

 - Evenly sprinkle minced garlic over each of the four servings (also, add onion if you’re using).

-- Then sprinkle with kosher salt & pepper.
+- Then sprinkle with kosher salt and pepper.